stungkit/quasar-ui-qcalendar/packages/app-extension/README.md

 QCalendar is a [Quasar](https://quasar.dev) component.
 It is a powerful calendar that plugs right into your Quasar application and allows for viewing of **day** (1-7 days for a week), **monthly**, **scheduler** and **agenda** views.
 Painstaking care has been given to make almost every aspect of QCalendar configurable and/or modifiable in some way and control given to the developer.

-# QCalendar v4.0.0 Beta
+# QCalendar v4.x

-Welcome to the QCalendar v4.0.0 Beta release
+Welcome to the QCalendar v4.x release

 ### QCalendar is now converted to use Vue v3

 With this update comes a lot of changes, with over 90% of QCalendar being rewritten.
 Please read below to understand these changes and how they will affect you for upgrading.

-> Until the final stable version is released, some aspects of the calendar may change.
-We're not planning for additional changes, but unforeseen reported issues may require us to do breaking changes (unlikely, but keep this in mind).
-So please make sure that you read each v4 alpha/beta version's release notes carefully before upgrading.

 # Documentation